cablelabs/transparent-security/analytics/Readme.md

 ## Running Examples

-- To start a live capture on analytics instance from the network interface `ae-eth0`, get all packets and index them in the Elasticsearch cluster running at localhost:9200 , assuming your present working directory is *espcap*
+- To start a live capture on an analytics instance from the network interface `ae-eth0`, get all packets and index them in the Elasticsearch cluster running at localhost:9200 , assuming your present working directory is *espcap*
   ```
   cd espcap/
   sudo python3 src/espcap.py --nic=ae-eth0 --node=localhost:9200 --chunk=100